Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Doreen - North was found to be above average when compared nationally for a number of language and cultural background related metrics
+In terms of cultural diversity, Doreen - North records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Doreen-North has a higher than average cultural diversity, with 17.9% of its population born overseas and 15.6% speaking a language other than English at home.
+Doreen-North has a higher-than-average cultural diversity, with 17.9% of its population born overseas and 15.6% speaking a language other than English at home.
 Christianity is the predominant religion in Doreen-North, accounting for 49.2% of the population.
-However, the most notable overrepresentation is seen in the 'Other' category, which comprises 1.4% of the population compared to Greater Melbourne's 4.4%.
+Notably, the 'Other' religious category comprises 1.4% of Doreen-North's population, compared to 4.4% across Greater Melbourne.

-Regarding ancestry, the top three groups in Doreen-North are Australian (26.9%, substantially higher than the regional average of 17.3%), English (25.1%, also substantially higher than the regional average of 15.5%), and Other (7.9%, notably lower than the regional average of 17.4%).
-There are also notable differences in the representation of certain ethnic groups: Macedonian is notably overrepresented at 1.6% in Doreen-North compared to the regional average of 4.6%, Italian is present at 7.2% (vs 9.6%), and Maltese stands at 1.5%.
+In terms of ancestry, the top three groups are Australian (26.9%), English (25.1%), and Other (7.9%).
+The Australian figure is substantially higher than the regional average of 17.3%, while the English figure exceeds the regional average of 15.5%.
+However, the 'Other' ancestry category is notably lower than the regional average of 17.4%.
+Additionally, certain ethnic groups show notable differences in representation: Macedonian at 1.6% (vs regional 4.6%), Italian at 7.2% (vs regional 9.6%), and Maltese at 1.5% (vs regional 1.5%).

 Frequently Asked Questions - Diversity